TonyGermaneri/canvas-datagrid/CONTRIBUTING.md

 ## Introduction

-First of all, thank you so much for taking the time to contribute! 🎉👍🎈 The maintainers of this project have day jobs and other commitments, so we our time is limited and we really welcome any help we can get!
+First of all, thank you so much for taking the time to contribute! 🎉👍🎈 The maintainers of this project have day jobs and other commitments, so our time is limited and we really welcome any help we can get!

 ![cat-cute](https://user-images.githubusercontent.com/950979/141787558-3ffe531d-7eaf-4615-b8ed-7eaf58dce067.gif)